 - a loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal.

 If you are unsure, please contact the clinic first.
+We can rebook the appointment if you are not well.

 Please use the hand sanitiser available in all the clinic bases.